Branding

 Understanding why logo design in the UAE is uniquely complex starts with understanding who you are actually designing for.
 The Emirates is home to over 200 nationalities.
 In Dubai alone, expatriates make up roughly 89 percent of the population.
 This means your logo will be seen by people who read Arabic right to left, English left to right, and Hindi in Devanagari script sometimes in the same office building.

 It will appear on luxury retail bags in Mall of the Emirates, on contractor vehicles in industrial Sharjah, and on mobile banking apps downloaded across the Gulf.
 A business logo for the UAE cannot be designed by instinct alone.
-It requires deliberate choices about visual language, colour psychology, and cultural signalling and a clear understanding of which audience matters most at each stage of your business.
+It requires deliberate choices about visual language, colour psychology, and cultural signalling.
+The same applies when building brand identity for Indian start-ups entering the Gulf market for the first time. and a clear understanding of which audience matters most at each stage of your business.

 What Makes the UAE the Most Complex Logo Design Market in the World